admiralorbiter/Signpost/vr_project_ideas.md

 ## 🗳️ Democracy & Political Analysis

-### **The Constitutional Crisis Simulator**
-Experience historical moments when democratic norms were tested.
-Make decisions as different historical figures and see the consequences play out in real-time.
-Perfect for your "We Can't Afford to Be Neutral" urgency.

 ### **Gerrymandering Playground**
 Draw district lines on a 3D map and immediately see how they affect election outcomes.
 Powerful visualization of how democracy can be manipulated through seemingly simple line-drawing.